ai4cat/AI4C-LitMiner/README.md

 ```

 ## **License**
-This project is licensed under the [CC-BY-ND-NC License](https://github.com/ai4cat/AI4C-LitMiner/blob/main/LICENSE).
+This project is licensed under the [Apache-2.0 license](https://github.com/ai4cat/AI4C-LitMiner/blob/main/LICENSE).
 Please see the LICENSE file for more details.